Open Source News

 Extremadura calls time on closed source and closed standards

-In a landmark meeting on the 25th of July 2006, the local adminstration of the Spanish region of Extremadura elected to expand upon their previous commitment to open source software to the extent that the entire public sector will be migrated to open source and open standards within a year.
+In a landmark meeting on the 25th of July 2006, the local administration of the Spanish region of Extremadura elected to expand upon their previous commitment to open source software to the extent that the entire public sector will be migrated to open source and open standards within a year.

 Techworld has the full article.